ostdotcom/website-docupony/kit/api/source/index.html.md

 // List users without any filters.
 This will return 10 users because the default limit is 10.
 $getParams = array();

 $response = $userService->getList($getParams)->wait();
 echo json_encode($response, JSON_PRETTY_PRINT);

 ?>
 ```

-On the right hand side, a sample cod eis given to get a list of user.
+On the right hand side, a sample code is given to get a list of user.
 By default the `limit` of entities in 1 page is 10. **Max value of limit is 25**.

 **List user API call response:**